 If you must deal with this stressful person, try and have something to look forward to afterwards.
 Family gatherings can be stressful, so plan to go for a facial or back massage a day or two after the event to unwind.
 If it’s a stressful client in work, treat yourself to an indulgent lunch or dinner afterwards.
 Spending the entire lead up thinking about the toxic person, you are making the situation worse by adding to your anxiousness.
 Instead, having something to look forward to after dealing with the difficult person can help salvage a little bit of positive mindset.

 What are your coping mechanisms for dealing with people that stress you out?
 How do you react when faced with a stressful situation?
-Let us know in the comments below.
+Let us know on the GirlCrew app or in the comments below.

 Latest posts by Sinead Noonan (see all)